xataio/examples/apps/sample-next-auth-app/README.md

 # Xata + Next.js + Auth.js

 Sample app using Next-Auth for managing OAuth login with the Xata adapter.

-For both App and Pages directories in Next.js.
+> ⚠️ This example uses the **App Routing**, if using `/pages`, go for **Pages Routing**.

 ## Features ⚡️

-- `/app` and `/pages` implementations.
+- React Server Components
 - Next-Auth API Routes.
 - GitHub as OAuth Provider with Xata official adapter.